Ben8120/Dev-Interview-Questions/iOS.md

 The application runs code in the background.
 Most apps briefly experience this status before being suspended.
 However, a program requiring more execution time can stay in this condition for a while.

 **Suspended**
-No code is being executed even if the progra is running in the background.
+No code is being executed even if the program is running in the background.
 Before the system converts them to this mode automatically, apps are not informed.
 A paused program still has memory, but it is not actively running any code.